 As a concert music composer at the Mostly Modern Festival Festival in 2022, Dika premiered four works for ensembles and orchestra.
 Most recently, multi Grammy-nominated cellist Dave Eggar commissioned her to compose Un-controlling, a piece for cello, piano, and two e-bows that premiered at Bargemusic, NY in October ‘22 with pianist Yifei Xu, and recorded in Los Angeles in February ’23 with pianist Clare Longendyke.

-Dika's recent film scores include a feature film Corazon Azul (2021), as well as the DGA student award Grand Prize winner and BAFTA-nominated live-action short, Variables.
-Among her credits are two Sundance selected films; Knife Point and Memories of Overdevelopment, as well the student Academy Award winner, Down in Number 5.
+Dika's recent film scores include a feature film Corazon Azul, and the DGA student award Grand Prize winner and BAFTA-nominated live-action short, Variables.
+Among her credits are two Sundance-selected films; Knife Point and Memories of Overdevelopment, as well as the student Academy Award winner, Down in Number 5.

-Dinner Chats - "Minecraft" and"Together" for two pianos (8 min) premiered by Claire Longendyke and Amir Farid
+Performed by Claire Longendyke and Amir Farid